Ezra Pound (1885-1972)

 Wilson, Peter.
 "Ezra Pound."
 An introduction, from the Literary Encyclopedia, 30 June 2002.
 On A Quinzaine for this Yule (1908); A Lume Spento (1908); Personae (1909); Exultations (1909); Canzoni (1911); Ripostes of Ezra Pound (1912); Cathay (1915) [subscription service].

 "Ezra Pound."
-A very brief introduction from educational publisher Heath.
+A very brief introduction from educational publisher Heath, includes dead links.

 "On Ezra Pound."
 About the poetry Pound wrote during the twelve years he was confined to a ward for the criminally insane at St. Elizabeth's Hospital in Washington, D.C., and Pound's influence on Washington poetry.
 By Rod Jellema, in Beltway: A Poetry Quarterly.

 "The Great Imitator."
 On Pound's reputation, development, and the new Richard Sieburth edition of his poetry for Library of America.
 "Pound was never overly selective in what he laid before the public, very unlike the scrupulous Eliot.
 In this volume we have all of his early poems, or "stale cream puffs" as he dubbed them.
 But as we move through the volumes that succeed it, we witness, in fascinating close-up, the making of a poet."
 By Stephen Romer in The Guardian 3 July 2004.

 Ezra Pound reads his poetry, Recorded in 1939.
 From Penn Sound, a magnificent, long-running project on modern poetry at the Univ. of Pennsylvania.